How to fit an outside tap

 Flexible and plastic hoses are more likely to leak, especially if there’s a tight bend in them, and might even burst open and flood your house one day.

-Also, most kits don’t use an outside tap with a double-check valve which you should use.
+Also, most kits don’t use a garden tap with a double-check valve which you should use.

-There are no outside tap kits that use everything I like to use, but if you can make it work then go for it.
+There are no outdoor tap kits that use everything I like to use, but if you can make it work then go for it.

 (Click the links to view them on Amazon)